 “If I hire good people, I shouldn’t need operational leadership.”

-“Delegation means I’ve done my job.”
+“Delegation means I’ve done the job.”

 “Fractional leaders can’t be fully embedded.”